the catalogue of the DFO libraries and repository of DFO publications

 Search WAVES for books, reports, government documents, theses, conference proceedings and journal titles.

-Questions or comments about WAVES?
-Having technical problems using WAVES?
-Send us an email at Libraries-Bibliotheques@dfo-mpo.gc.ca.
+If you are experiencing technical problems using WAVES, you can send us an email at Libraries-Bibliotheques@dfo-mpo.gc.ca.

 If you need help searching WAVES, please keep reading!

 - Search Tips

 - Search History

 Enter keywords that you want to find, in any order.
 You do not need to enter words such as the, a, an, and, of, etc.